KIWI FRUIT AND AVOCADO SALAD

 MIXED RICE SALAD

 White Rice has health benefits despite being stripped of its natural nutrients.
 Its low fibre content relieves morning sickness and diarrhea.
-White rice is easily digested and contains all the amino acids that help maintain healthy eyesight, hair and skin, the glands, heart, lungs, brain and nervous system.
+White rice is easily digested and contains all the amino acids that help maintain healthy eyesight, hair, and skin, as well as support the glands, heart, lungs, brain, and nervous system.
 Brown Rice is nutritionally dense, is a good source of vitamins B2 and B3, and is a super source of dietary fibre.
 The manganese and magnesium contents promote healthy bones, while their selenium counteracts the effects of free radicals.
 Black Rice is a natural anti-inflammatory and antioxidant, rich in iron and fibre.
 Wild Rice is not a grain.
-It is an aquatic grass seed with about double the protein and richer in the amino acid Lysine, which lowers cholesterol and promotes healthy bones.
-Wild rice is a food source of zinc, which helps protect the liver and boosts the immune system.
+It is an aquatic grass seed with approximately double the protein and richer in the amino acid Lysine, which helps lower cholesterol and promotes healthy bones.
+Wild rice is a source of zinc, which helps protect the liver and boost the immune system.
 Laboratory tests show wild rice contains 30 times more antioxidants than white rice.

 Make the Dressing: